evelynnchen-cmu/SmartCookie/README.md

    - Chose OpenAI's gpt4o-mini model because it was best suited for our use case and was the most cost effective.
 AWS Textract broke down the given image into individual words and gave more information (like its bounding box and confidence score) that we didn't need.
 OpenAI's gpt-vision model performed about the same as 4o-mini, but took significantly longer to parse than 4o-mini.
 - PDFKit vs. OpenAI API parse pdf
    - Chose PDFKit over OpenAI for parsing to optimize for local processing and cost efficiency.
+   - While using the OpenAI API for parsing a PDF similarly to how images are parsed would've allowed us to maintain consistency within our app, PDFKit offered all of the basic functionality for supporting PDF upload and parse that our users wanted prioritized the most.
 - Firebase Firestore vs AWS S3
    - Chose Firebase Firestore because there was more classroom help with this service and it is built to integrate with Firebase.